Changes in the Application Code (C#)

 Multilevel Extensions

-The MYOB Advanced Customization Platform supports multilevel extensions, which are required when you develop off-the-shelf software that is distributed in multiple editions.
+The MYOB Acumatica Customization Platform supports multilevel extensions, which are required when you develop off-the-shelf software that is distributed in multiple editions.
 Precompiled extensions provide a measure of protection for your source code and intellectual property.

 The figure below illustrates the DAC extension model.